CMC: Congregation of the Mother of Carmel

 Founders passed on a religious lifestyle to the first members integrating the purely contemplative Carmelite spirit with the apostolic activities according to the needs of the time.
 This is implied in our motto, ‘Remain united to me in contemplation (cf. Jn 15:4) and consecrated to me in action.’
 The mind that gazes at God in contemplation should flow towards God incessantly and lovingly.
 This supreme love for God is realized and fostered through listening and responding to His Word in absolute faith and it brings integration and harmony in life.
 Selfless action would flow from this supreme love and has to be sustained, nurtured and enriched by it.
 Every work done in a spirit of devoted service and selfless sacrifice becomes sacred oblation.

 The Congregation lives its charism in the Church to spread the good news to all.
-Every CMC sister strive ardently to grow in the charism and dedicate themselves for the glory of God and to the service of mankind.
+CMC sisters strive ardently to grow in the charism and dedicate themselves for the glory of God and to the service of mankind.

 (Reference: CMC Constituion)